marcomoroni/portfolio-src/_posts/2019-01-27-idliketogohome.md

 * The camera is controlled by Unity's Cinemachine and it has a noise and vignette post-processing effect.
 * The sprites are generally made in two steps: first, draw the basic shape with a solid colour; second, use a sand/spray brush to add a secondary colour.
 * There is what seems to be a 3D model of a home: at the time of writing I don't know how to 3D model, so I simply assembled it with some sprites (*hehe*).

-All the code is in [here](https://github.com/marcomoroni/ggj-2019), and you can [play it online on itch.io](https://marcomoroni.itch.io/id-like-to-go-home).